TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 42/Ezekiel 42.8.md

 ---

-For the length of the chambers that were in the outer court was fifty cubits: and, lo, before the temple were a hundred cubits.
+For the length of the rooms that were in the outer court was fifty cubits: and behold, before the temple were one hundred cubits.